 Expect the unexpected at Edelweiss, a pension in the heart of Marseille that's named after a mountain flower.
-Its shabby façade conceals five guest rooms, each individually decorated with hand-picked furniture from just about every decade of the 20th century.
+Its shabby façade conceals five stylish guest rooms decorated with hand-picked vintage furniture.

 Click here to book a hotel in Marseille